Skip To Main Content

 We are thrilled you are considering Marist School for your child’s next chapter.
 Marist has two primary entry points for students in 7th and 9th grades to which we typically accept 150 and 50 students respectively.
 Admission in 8th, 10th, and 11th grades is dependent on space availability.

-At this time, the deadline to apply for the 2023-2024 school year has passed.
-If you are moving from out of state, or you are interested in submitting a Late Wait Pool Application for your child, please contact the Admissions Office at (770) 936-2214 or admissions@marist.com to speak with an Admissions Officer and to receive an access code for Ravenna, our application management system.
+At this time, the deadline to apply for the 2024-2025 school year has passed.
+If you are moving to the Atlanta area, or you are interested in submitting a Wait Pool Application for your child, please contact the Admissions Office at (770) 936-2214 to speak with a member of the Admissions team and to receive an access code for Ravenna, our application management system.

 Important Dates

-February 13, 2023 Deadline to submit separate financial aid application
+February 12, 2024 Deadline to submit separate tuition assistance application

 A Better Chance (ABC)